trade-tariff/rules-of-origin-builder-uk/README.md

 - code_list=file where latest commodity code list is stored
 - all_rules_path=where the XI rule classes are stored
-- ott_path=folder in which to copy files for OTT prototype preview
+- ott_prototype_path=folder in which to copy files for OTT prototype preview

 ### Configurations
 - modern_documents="EU,Japan,Turkey,Canada"